Is It Safe to Refreeze Breast Milk? What You Need to Know

 Can You Refreeze Breast Milk Already Thawed

-If you have thawed the frozen breast milk and still have some left, don't refreeze it all.
-Though little research exists, refreezing breast milk can be potentially dangerous for your child, especially if it is left at room temperature for a longer time.
-How does it happen?
+Research suggests that this increases the risk of bacterial growth and nutrient loss.
+It can be potentially dangerous for your child, especially if it is left at room temperature for a long time.
 Here is the explanation:

-• It can disrupt the fat globules in breast milk, which are essential for an infant's digestive health.
+- Moreover, refreezing breast milk can disrupt the fat globules, which are essential for an infant's digestive health.

 Final Words

 Disclaimer: This content is for informational purposes only and is not intended as medical advice.
-These statements have not been evaluated by the FDA.
+The FDA has not evaluated these statements.
 Products mentioned are not intended to diagnose, treat, cure, or prevent any disease.

 Q1.
 Can you freeze breast milk?